JocaPC/AzureBCP/README.md

  - ACCOUNT - name of the Azure Blob Storage account where the source files are placed.
  - CONTAINER - container in Azure Blob Storage account where the source files are placed.
  - SAS - SAS Token that will be used to read files from the blob storage.
- - DOP - Number of parallel workers that will load the data from the files in Azure Blob Storage.
+ - WORKERTHREADS - Number of parallel workers threads that will load the data from the files in Azure Blob Storage.
- - QUERIESLOG - The name of the file where will be stored all T-SQL queries that failed to load data.
  - CSV - source files are CSV files formatted based on [RFC4180](https://tools.ietf.org/html/rfc4180) specification.

 You can put the Sql connection and storage account information as command-line parameters, or you can prepare configuration parameters is **Config.json** file.